 Kraft recollects, "Our story began in a corporate office, actually.
 I met Manuel Camacho (our bassist) at our day jobs where our boss was looking to incorporate more music in the office and wanted to do some open mics.
 We started experimenting with 70s rock covers where he would play guitar and I would sing.
 I always wanted to be in a band growing up but never played any instruments (other than the Oboe in Wind Ensemble and Orchestra) so Manuel taught me some basic chords and soon thereafter I wrote the songs for our first EP.”

-Coalescing the Coral solar system are guitarist Justin Bartlett and drummer Kevin O’Connell, both of whom had previously accompanied Kraft on the 2018 indie rock/ambient folk project Hope & Things, releasing one EP, an apt open-hearted precursor the unknown road ahead.
+Coalescing the Coral solar system are guitarist Justin Bartlett and drummer Kevin O’Connell, both of whom had performed in 2018 indie rock/ambient folk project Hope & Things, releasing one EP, an apt open-hearted precursor the unknown road ahead.

 Within three months of the release of their debut single' "Fall In Love" in July 2019, Coral Moons rocketed past 50,000 streams while appearing on over 600 playlists worldwide.
 Local media took note, with Boston’s NPR affiliate WGBH featuring the upstart quartet alongside other buzzworthy artists like Clairo, Brittany Howard and Allen Stone.